Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 2,760 in August 2025, it fell by 270 jobs from July and improved by 140 jobs year-over-year.
+• Total local employment registered 2,780 in October 2025, it expanded by 10 jobs from September and expanded by 100 jobs year-over-year.

 Employment Trends